 Along with this, Penfold itself does not manage money.
-So when you add money into your Penfold pension, it is invested in a special plan provided by BlackRock, the world’s largest investment manager, which will continue to invest your pension even if Penfold itself ceases to exist.
+So when you add money into your Penfold pension, it is invested in a special plan provided by either BlackRock or HSBC, which will continue to invest your pension even if Penfold itself ceases to exist.

 Given these added measures, customers can be sure that their pensions will be secure with Penfold even though it isn’t a traditional pension service.

 Penfold seems like it will help fill a gap in the market by offering an easy-to-use digital pension option to the self-employed that allows them to set up a basic pension plan.
-And while still in beta mode, it’s definitely a service that we will be looking to see develop further and expand.
+Penfold is definitely a service that has grown extensively in the past year, and we are looking forward to see it develop even further.
 If you’re self-employed, Penfold could well worth be looking into and signing up for.